buerki/ngramprocessor/README.md

 N-Gram Processor (NGP)
 ======================

-*see the indluded manual.pdf for detailed information, including a tutorial*
+*see the included manual_0.4.pdf for detailed information, including a tutorial*

 DESCRIPTION
 ***********